oulutan/ACAM_Demo/README.md

 ```

-3. Make sure the object detection requirements are within PYTHONPATH.
+3. Make sure the object detection API and Deepsort are within PYTHONPATH.
 I have an easy script for this.
 ```bash
 # From object_detection/
 source SET_ENVIRONMENT.sh